Blogs

 area space launch facility at the Brazilian Alcantara space centre [AEB].

-▲ Launch premises at the Brazilian launch site in Alcântara, near the Equator [AEB].
+▲ Launch premises at the Brazilian launch site in Alcântara, near the Equator [AEB]

-ARTICLE / Alejandro J. Afonso [English version] [Spanishversion].
+ARTICLE / Alejandro J. Afonso [Spanish version]

 Brazil wants to be a part of the new Space Age, where private companies, especially from the United States, are going to be the protagonists, alongside with the traditional national space agencies of the global powers.
 With the Technological Safeguards Agreement, signed in March 2019 by President Donald J. Trump and Jair Bolsonaro, the strategic Alcântara launch site will be able to launch rockets, spacecraft and satellites equipped with American technology.